Qantas Continues Share Buy-Back Program

 Qantas Airways Limited (AU:QAN) has released an update.

-Qantas Airways Limited has announced an update on its stock buy-back program, revealing the repurchase of 764,314 ordinary fully paid shares on the previous day.
-This brings the total number of shares bought back under the program to 30,673,190.
-The buy-back is part of the company’s ongoing strategy to manage capital and deliver value to shareholders.
+Qantas Airways Limited has provided an update on its stock buy-back program, revealing the purchase of 1,046,092 ordinary fully paid shares on the previous day, adding to a cumulative total of 31,437,504 shares bought back to date.
+The ongoing buy-back demonstrates Qantas’s active management of its share capital in the market.
+This announcement, dated May 27, 2024, continues to inform investors of the company’s daily buy-back activities.

 For further insights into AU:QAN stock, check out TipRanks’ Stock Analysis page.